didiya0825/ctml_code/README.md

 # CTML
-This is our experimental code for ICLR 2022 submission "Clustered Task-Aware Meta-Learning by Learning from Learning Paths".
+This is our experimental code for the submission "Clustered Task-Aware Meta-Learning by Learning from Learning Paths".